ITK-SNAP

 Main Features

-ITK-SNAP offers a range of features that make it an essential tool for 3D visualization and segmentation.
-Some of its main features include:
+ITK-SNAP offers a range of features that make it an essential tool for medical professionals.
+Some of the key features include:

-• Support for various file formats, including DICOM and NIfTI
+• Support for DICOM workflow with encrypted repositories and retention

 Installation Guide